Rosti

 In-Mold Decoration – IMD

-Our IMD process integrates decorative films directly into the molding cycle, achieving consistent surface finishes, excellent scratch and chemical resistance, and full design freedom for complex geometries.
+Our IMD process integrates decorative films directly into the molding cycle, achieving consistent surface finishes, excellent scratch and chemical resistance, and full design freedom for complex shapes.
 From automotive HMI panels and consumer electronics to industrial equipment, we deliver scalable and repeatable IMD manufacturing supported by end-to-end engineering, tooling, and global production expertise.

 Tony Austin